Easy & Healthy Snickers Dates (Chocolate Covered Date Bites)

 Snickers Dates on a plate with peanuts scattered.

-Dates grow well in a hot/dry climate.
-In addition to the Middle East, dates grow in Arizona, California, and Africa.
+These fruits thrive in hot, dry climates.
+In addition to the Middle East, dates are grown in regions like Africa, Arizona, and California.

 Date nutrition information with information on natural sugars next to a bowl of madjool dates.